ctufts/ctufts.github.io/_posts/blog/2016-02-17-InstallingR.md

 Then press <i>enter</i>.
 Depending on your OS, you may be asked "Do you want to install from sources the packages which need compilation? y/n:".
 Just respond with 'y' then press <i>enter</i>.

+Once you are finished with installing the packages, you can quit R/RStudio by either typing <i>quit()</i> in the terminal or by closing the RStudio window.

 Now that R, RStudio, and the required packages are installed you are ready to go for the meetup.
 Look forward to seeing you there.